tpmccallum/ethereum_casper_testnet_ubuntu_installation/README.md

 The validating (running a validator) section will be tested/documented once I have enough testnet ETH for a deposit.
 I am both mining and asking for testnet ETH from the community.

 # Cleaning up
+To see what docker processes you have running use the following command ` docker ps
 `
+If you want to clean up your environment, you can remove docker processes using the rm command

+`
 docker rm validator
+`
+However, if the docker processes are still running you will receive an error message like this ` casper@casper-VirtualBox:~/docker-pyeth-dev$ docker rm miner Error response from daemon: You cannot remove a running container d8fb8927fce53dfb9e23d1a6f819899fdf1afd7aa22cf6168c4dadddc3d11750.
+Stop the container before attempting removal or force remove

+`
+In this instance you can stop the docker process (before using the rm command, as mentioned above) by passing the container ID into the stop command like this
+`
+casper@casper-VirtualBox:~/docker-pyeth-dev$ docker stop d8fb8927fce53dfb9e23d1a6f819899fdf1afd7aa22cf6168c4dadddc3d11750
 `